banjo/regcode/docs/content/en/introduction/installation.md

 features:
 ---

-Install the `RegCode API` to get started in seconds.
+Install the `Regcode API` to get started in seconds.

 ## Install